Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Experimental Results and Analysis

-This section explores whether the underlying predictive model influences the quality of counterfactual generation.
-Figure \ref{fig:overall_proximity} presents a comparison of the performance of each XAI counterfactual algorithm in terms of proximity for the different machine learning models.
+Figures~\ref{fig:proximity_L1} and \ref{fig:proximity_box_plot} present a comparison of the performance of each XAI counterfactual algorithm in terms of proximity for the different machine learning models.
 We found no significant impact of the nature of the predictive model (either a white box, a grey box, or a black box) on the quality of the counterfactual explanations.
 This is because the \textit{counterfactual generation process is always faithful to its underlying predictive model}.